Clean Water Act, Stormwater and Changes

 States assessed 1,107,002 of the nation’s 3.5 million miles of rivers and streams to determine if the water bodies were meeting state water quality standards.
 Of these assessed miles, 614,153 (55.5%) were identified as impaired, 5,550 (0.5%) were considered threatened, and another 487,299 (44 %) were rated good.
-The major pollutants identified include: bacteria, sediment, and nutrients such as
+The major pollutants identified include: bacteria, sediment, and nutrients such as phosphorus and nitrogen.

 Stormwater runoff is generated from rain and snowmelt events that flow over land or impervious surfaces, such as paved streets, parking lots, and building rooftops, and does not soak into the ground.
 The runoff picks up pollutants like trash, chemicals, oils, and dirt/sediment that can harm our rivers, streams, lakes, and coastal waters.
 To protect these resources, communities, construction companies, industries, and others, use stormwater controls, known as best management practices (BMPs).
 These BMPs filter out pollutants and/or prevent pollution by controlling it at its source.
 The benefits of effective stormwater runoff management include:

 - protection of wetlands and aquatic ecosystems,